chris-blackburn/WHADieLibrary/README.md

 I set up a crontab rule to run the data backup every friday at 7pm `0 19 * * 5 "/Volumes/Storage II/workspace/backup scripts/backup_dies" &>/dev/null`

+This is where the exporter user I set up in the database comes in.
+This script runs a mysqldump using that user and the password is stored as plaintext, so I just made a new user that could only select for security.

 ## To-do
 - [ ] add login function, use Database()->connect($user, $pass)